ibm-cloud-docs/openshift/openshift_clusters.md

 1. Make sure that you complete the prerequisites to [prepare your account](#cluster_prepare) and decide on your [cluster setup](#prepare_cluster_level).
 Keep in mind that you need a cluster with a minimum of 2 worker nodes of the `4x16` flavor so that default OpenShift components can deploy.
 2. From the [{{site.data.keyword.cloud_notm}} Red Hat OpenShift on IBM Cloud Clusters console](https://cloud.ibm.com/kubernetes/clusters?platformType=openshift){: external}, click **Create cluster**.
 3. Configure your cluster environment.
    4. Give your cluster a unique name.
-The name must start with a letter, can contain letters, numbers, and hyphen (-), and must be 35 characters or fewer.
+The name must start with a letter, can contain letters, numbers, periods (.), and hyphen (-), and must be 35 characters or fewer.
 Use a name that is unique across regions.
 The cluster name and the region in which the cluster is deployed form the fully qualified domain name for the Ingress subdomain.
 To ensure that the Ingress subdomain is unique within a region, the cluster name might be truncated and appended with a random value within the Ingress domain name.
  **Note**: Changing the unique ID or domain name that is assigned during cluster creation blocks the OpenShift master from managing your cluster.
    5. **Optional**: Add a [tag](/docs/resources?topic=resources-tag) to your cluster to help manage {{site.data.keyword.cloud_notm}} resources, such as the team or billing department that uses the cluster.
    6. Select a resource group in which to create your cluster.